Emil Lederer: Biography

 Lederer was born in 1882 to a Jewish merchant family.
 He studied law and national economy at Vienna University.
 Among others, his professors were Heinrich Lammasch, Karl Theodor von Inama-Sternegg, Franz von Juraschek, Carl Menger, Friedrich von Wieser, Eugen von Böhm-Bawerk and Eugen von Philippovich, while Ludwig von Mises, Joseph Schumpeter, Felix Somary, Otto Bauer, Alfred Sohn-Rethel and Rudolf Hilferding were among his fellow students.

-In 1905, Lederer received Dr. iur. in Vienna, and in 1911 Dr. rer. pol. at Ludwig Maximilian University of Munich.
+In 1905, Lederer received Dr. iur. in Vienna, and in 1911 Dr. rer. pol. at the Ludwig-Maximilians-Universität München (LMU).
 The next year, he habilitated at Ruprecht Karl University of Heidelberg with his thesis "Die Privatangestellten in der modernen Wirtschaftsentwicklung".

 In 1918, he was appointed assistant professor by Heidelberg University, but Lederer remained in Austria until 1920.
 In early 1919, he was appointed member of the German Socialisation Commission in Vienna, along with Hilferding and Schumpeter.

 At Heidelberg University, Lederer became assistant professor for social politics in 1920, and a full professor in the same year.
 From 1923 to 1925 he held lectures as guest professor at Tokyo Imperial University.
 From 1923 to 1931, Lederer and Alfred Weber were directors of the Institute for Social- and State Sciences.
 In 1931, he succeeded Werner Sombart at the German Faculty for national economy and finance sciences at Humboldt University of Berlin.

 As was the case with almost all so-called "Heidelberger economists", Lederer was suspended by the Nazis on 14 April 1933 according to the Gesetz zur Wiederherstellung des Berufsbeamtentums until a final decision would be made.
 This affected all activities in connection with his offices.
 The salary was to be paid fully in the meantime.
 In addition, university members apparently had denunciated Lederer for being a member of the Social Democratic Party of Germany (since 1925) and for being "non-Aryan".

 Lederer escaped to London, afterwards coming to the United States, where (in 1933) he co-founded the "University in Exile" at The New School for Social Research in New York City, which would become the Graduate Faculty of Political and Social Science.
 Emil Lederer was its first Dean until his sudden death in 1939, in the aftermath of an operation.